wholes0meglock/Watch_Dogs_IRL/System_Setup_And_Tools/unistallsht/README.md

-### UninstallSHT - Script Cleanup Tool
+### unistallsht - Script Cleanup Tool

-**UninstallSHT** is a Python utility designed to help you manage and clean up unused scripts and files from specified directories.
+**unistallsht** is a Python utility designed to help you manage and clean up unused scripts and files from specified directories.
 This tool automatically deletes files that haven't been accessed in a specified number of days, helping you keep your file system organized and free from clutter.

 #### Features:
 - **Automated Cleanup**: Scans directories and deletes files that haven't been accessed in a user-defined number of days.